 No. You do not sue the insurance company directly for a car accident claim unless you are alleging bad faith or another cause of action that directly implicates the insurance company in wrongdoing.
 In most cases, the lawsuit is filed against the at-fault driver.
 The driver’s insurance company will typically hire an attorney to defend the driver in court.

 Filing an insurance claim after a car accident can be complicated, especially if you are dealing with traumatic injuries and substantial losses.
-Contact the California auto accident attorneys at Deldar Legal to learn more about how we can help you seek compensation for your injuries and damages from a car accident.
+Contact the San Diego auto accident lawyers at Deldar Legal to learn more about how we can help you seek compensation for your injuries and damages from a car accident.

 Posted in: Auto Accidents